north cascades & Mount Baker-Snoqualmie national forest

 lewis river trail

 An essential hike in the ancient forests of Gifford Pinchot National Forest, the Lewis River Trail is one of the best riverside hikes in Cascadia and one of the prettiest.
-Throughout its length the views from the trail across the river are sublime.
-The vegetation encroaches right to the water bank in several sections.
-Though the trees aren’t enormous, the old-growth, moss-laden environment is nevertheless endlessly appealing.
+Throughout its length, the views from the trail across the river are sublime.
+The vegetation encroaches right up to the water's edge in several sections.
+Though the trees aren’t enormous, the old-growth, moss-laden environment is still endlessly appealing.
 Hikers are treated to the calming sound of the water as they travel.

 The trail is almost 14 miles in length, one-way.
-For fans of old-growth the best portion of the trail is the first 3-4 miles to around where the trail reaches Bolt Camp.
-The campground, an old lean-to built in 1931 and refurbished twice since, is a reasonable turn-around point for day-hikers.
+For fans of old-growth, the best portion of the trail is the first 3-4 miles, up to where the trail reaches Bolt Camp.
+The campground, an old lean-to built in 1931 and refurbished twice since, is a reasonable turnaround point for day-hikers.
 However, those who wish to continue on can access three large waterfalls farther north: Lower, Middle, and Upper Falls, profiled here.

 IMG_0119.jpeg